kalikiana/worldcrab/README.md

 **Note:** You will need `libopenssl-devel` on openSUSE, `libssl-dev` on Ubuntu or `openssl-devel` on Fedora respectively.

+### Render modes

+By default the world crab produces markdown with front matter written in YAML, which can be processed with **Hugo** or another static site generator.
+The `html` renderer can also produce a static website from that:

+    worldcrab --html disc

 ## 👷️ Contributing

 ### How do you validate your code?